kernelian/kernelian-project/README.md

-# The Kernelian Operating System
+# The Kernelian Operating System or KNU (Kernelian's not UNIX!)

 Kernelian is an i386 OS that can run on any i386 computer!